opencasestudies/ocs-bp-diet/README.md

 ### Analysis

-This case study has a particularly thurough analysis section, which describes many ways of added complexity to examine the data.
-We decribe how the *t*-test and the ANOVA are actually specialized forms of the regression analysis.
+This case study has a particularly thorough analysis section, which describes many ways of added complexity to examine the data.
+We describe how the *t*-test and the ANOVA are actually specialized forms of the regression analysis.